-Floors including sub-floors Repair category: 1 Notes: There are slopes and runs to flooring due to previous movement.
-There is evidence of woodworm infestation.
-Please see comments in the "dampness, rot and infestation" section.
-There are a couple of cracked floor tiles in the entrance hall.
+Floors including sub-floors

+Repair category:

+Notes: No significant defects evident.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.